albertogasparin/react-starterkit/README.md

 ## Troubleshooting

 **Missing CSS while serving the built bundle**
-The external CSS file is loaded by `index.jade` only if the node env is not `development`.
+The external CSS file is loaded by `www/all/templates/index.marko` only if the node env is not `development`.
 Try: `NODE_ENV=test npm run start`

-**Missing CSS-defined assets when testing on a VM or network-connected device**
-This is a known limitation of [style-loader](https://github.com/webpack/style-loader/issues/55).
-The assets URL produced by that loader are absolute, so you need to explicitly set your host LAN IP address.
-Example: `HOST=192.168.1.2 npm run watch`